There are three kinds of Christians and by Christian, I mean, genuine believer here.

 That was the environment in which I was raised.
 So when I gave my life to God, after I got out of the homeless shelter, I was dead set on making a mark in the world and went into The Black and White Christian territory.

-Over the past 7 years of my Christian walk, God has really used the Kyle situation to tenderize my heart.
+Over the past 7 years of my Christian walk, God has really used difficult situations to tenderize my heart.
 I now see and have a lot more compassion for others in their struggles and understand that EVERYONE is struggling with something AND EVERYONE is longing for something.

 We all need continual grace to survive this world as believers and we should find that first and foremost in the arms of our loving Savior, as well as within the family of Christ.